Arctic Ocean facts

-It’s really amazing to know that the arctic ocean has some of the deepest trench, which divides the ocean into different parts and Lomonosov Ridge is the biggest Ridge which divides the Amerasian basin and the Eurasian basin.
+It’s really amazing to know that the facts about the arctic ocean has some of the deepest trench, which divides the ocean into different parts and Lomonosov Ridge is the biggest Ridge which divides the Amerasian basin and the Eurasian basin.
 These trenches have also some other ridges on the Arctic Ocean.

 This ocean is like any other ocean of the world having the threats of climate change which is really affecting the marine ecosystem of the Arctic Ocean.